top of page

 THE LIFE LIVED THEATRICALLY

 Kyle specializes in theatre history, directing theory, and methodologies that champion theatre as an act of community-building in the 21st century.
-Taking cues from the many facets of theatre history and scholarship as well as building upon a career as an actor and director, Kyle has developed his theory of a Theatre of the Commons, asserting that performance can facilitate, examine, and question how individuals navigate shared space in familiar--though often inequitable--ways; altogether revealing the broader story of a community/city/region as a conversation with its own history of performed identities reinforced within space.
-Building upon devising techniques learned as a part of studying with Anne Bogart (SITI Company) and Struan Leslie (Royal Shakespeare Company), and working from the foundational dialectal techniques of Bertolt Brecht's Epic Theatre and Augusto Boal’s Theatre of the Oppressed, Kyle continues to redefine theatre as a necessary means of community engagement in an ever-increasing digitalized world.
+Building upon devising techniques learned as a part of studying with Anne Bogart (SITI Company) and Struan Leslie (Royal Shakespeare Company), and working from the foundational dialectal techniques of Bertolt Brecht's Epic Theatre and Augusto Boal’s Theatre of the Oppressed, Kyle continues to redefine theatre as a necessary means of community engagement in an ever-increasing digital world.
+As a theatre historian, Kyle is inspired by the communally-driven processes of theatrical creation found in medieval Europe, where plays and performances facilitated social interactions, ritual transformation, and provided space for erudite practices.
+These aspects of medieval theatre serve as the foundational dramaturgy in Kyle's work on stage but also provide the parameters for his current research project: dramaturgical history.

 Home: Homepage_about